adidahiya/itparty-website/content/posts/spring-party-info.md

 We're pretty excited for this venue!
 It's a 15min walk from NYU, has a nice sound system and dance floor, and there will be drink specials throughout the night.

-SOs / guests from outside ITP are welcome, just make sure to buy a ticket for them.
+Non-ITPers are welcome!
+Bring your friends / SOs, just make sure to buy a ticket for them.

+## Theme

+The theme is __post-apocalyptic__.
+Think: zombies, space, cyborgs, technological singularity, alien invasion, nuclear winter, Max Max, etc...

+Costumes are encouraged but not required.
+[Check out this mood board for ideas](https://www.are.na/itp-spring-party).
+Or, just wear something semi-formal / nice!

 ## $$ Tickets $$

-$15 in advance / $20 day of party
+$15 in advance (until midnight on April 2) / $20 day of party

 - [Venmo @adidahiya](https://venmo.com/adidahiya) to be added to the guest list (make sure to include your name, and names of any +1s if you are buying for them in the payment message!).
 - The spring party is our fundraiser for parties throughout the year.
-We use the funds raised here to ensure that we can keep throwing parties at nice venues (and we'd like to keep the winter & spring show afterparties free & inclusive during an especially busy/stressful time of year so that everyone can come dance off some steam).
+We use the funds raised here to ensure that we can keep throwing parties at nice venues (and we'd like to keep the winter & spring show afterparties free & inclusive during an especially busy/stressful time of year).

 ### Ways to get ~free entry~

-- Document a __promposal__!!
+- Document a __promposal__!
+Show photo or video proof of a proposal where you ask out your date in a creative way.
+Email this to Adi and/or Ashley by __midnight on Tuesday, April 2__.
 - Volunteer for a door shift during the party
 - Play a DJ / VJ slot